OuhscBbmc/DeSheaToothakerIntroStats/Chapter02/Chapter02.md

 ```
-Report created by Will at
+Report created by Will at 2014-04-07, 22:38 Central Daylight Time
 ```

 ```